huan/node-facenet/README.md

 ### Resources

 * [Face recognition using Tensorflow](https://github.com/davidsandberg/facenet)
-* [FaceNet: A Unified Embedding for Face Recognition and Clustering(https://arxiv.org/abs/1503.03832)
 * [Google: Our new system for recognizing faces is the best one ever](https://fortune.com/2015/03/17/google-facenet-artificial-intelligence/)

 Author